 The OAS is the premier hemispheric forum for the consideration of political issues.
 At the OAS, Ambassador Lauredo works with other hemispheric leaders to strengthen democracy, advance human rights, foster economic integration, and promote peace and security throughout the Western Hemisphere.
 As the U.S. Government's Summit of the Americas Coordinator, Ambassador Lauredo develops U.S. policy positions for the Summit and represents the U.S. in the three-country troika (Canada, Chile and the U.S.) which is managing the 2001 Summit in Quebec City, Canada.
 Ambassador Lauredo previously served as the Executive Director of the 1994 Summit of the Americas in Miami.

 Prior to his appointment, Ambassador Lauredo had an extensive career in the private sector.
 At the time of his appointment, he was the President of Greenberg Traurig Consulting Inc., an affiliate of the international law firm Greenberg Traurig, where he specialized in international relations, energy, telecommunications, aviation, and banking issues.

-He previously served as Senior Vice President of the Export-Import Bank of the US and as a Commissioner of the Florida Public Utilities Commission from 1992-1994, City Councilman for the Village of Key Biscayne, Florida, and as the President’s Representative to the Southern Governors' Energy Board.
-He was honored by Hispanic Business magazine as one of the nation’s top "100 Influential Hispanics."
-He received his Bachelor of Arts degree from Columbia University.
+Ambassador Lauredo also has served as Senior Vice President of the Export-Import Bank of the United States, Commissioner of the Florida Public Service Commission, City Councilman for the Village of Key Biscayne, Florida, and as the President’s Representative to the Southern Governor’s Energy Board.
+He was honored by Hispanic Business magazine as one the nation’s top "100 Influential Hispanics."

+Ambassador Lauredo received his Bachelor of Arts degree from Columbia University.
 He also attended the University of Madrid in Spain and Georgetown University Law Center.